vmware/vmware-aria-operations-integration-sdk/README.md

 ```

 #### [Docker Tag](https://docs.docker.com/engine/reference/commandline/tag/)
-We use tags to differentiate characteristics of the built image.
-When tagging images there are three thing to keep
+Tags differentiate characteristics of the built image.
+The following sections describe the tags used in the base images.
-in mind:  stable tags, language, and server version, all which are covered in the following segments.

 ##### Server Version
 The main moving component in the project is the swagger_server therefore our overall version is based on the changes done to it.
 The version of the